radekgersz/PL-wikipedia-solver/README.md

 so you can create the database in any other language that wikipedia supports.

-**WARNING!** The script runs for a long time, if you don't have a powerful machine, so you might want to use the google compute Virtual machines ([Six Degrees of Wikipedia](https://www.sixdegreesofwikipedia.com/) helped me a lot with this)
+**WARNING!** The script runs for a long time, if you don't have a powerful machine, so you might want to use the google compute Virtual machines ([sdow repository](https://github.com/jwngr/sdow) helped me a lot with this)

 ---
 ##  Inspiration